 Using a Muslim greeting is an amazing way to start a conversation with someone who’s a Muslim.
 The more Muslim they look, the better.
 (You can kind of tell by dress.)

 In Zanzibar, you can safely use salam aleikum everywhere and with everyone.
-A very small percentage of people aren’t Muslim, but they’ll be used to it and it’ll never cause offense.
+A very small percentage of people aren’t Muslim, but they’ll be used to it and it’ll never cause offence.

 You never have to use a Muslim greeting.
 But if you feel uncomfortable, it’s only customarily a Muslim greeting; it literally means “peace be upon you”.
 If you use this greeting, it helps grease the wheels.

 People who identify strongly as Muslim will smile broadly, sometimes with surprise, and respond enthusiastically “wa aleikum as-salam!”
 (Peace be upon you, too!).
 Every interaction after that will be easier.

 Just like in any language, you greet people of different age groups differently, and use different Swahili phrases depending on who you are and with whom you’re speaking.